anandkanav92/NOTES/papers/gan-equal.md

 - Fréchet Inception Distance(FID)
 	- Features are extracted from an intermediate layer of Inception Net.
 The data is fit on multivariate gaussian distribution and FDI is calculated b/w generated data and real data using $$ FID(x,g) = ||mean_x - mean_g||^2 + Tr(\sum_x + \sum_g - 2(\sum_x \sum_g)^\frac{1}{2})$$
 	- results show robust nature of FDI, can detect intra class mode dropping i.e model that generates only one image per class can score high IS but not FID.
-	- Inability to detect over
+	- Inability to detect overfitting
+- Precision and Recall
+	-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0MTM1OTEzMSwtMTgyODQ4Mjc3NywtMT
+eyJoaXN0b3J5IjpbLTk5MDIzNTMzMiwtMTgyODQ4Mjc3NywtMT
 I3MTE3Nzg2LC0zNzkxNTU5MTEsLTUwOTkyODc4Myw5MzIyNDUx
 MTksLTE1NzIzMDEyMjcsLTI3MTUzNjUxNl19
 -->